Timber Timbre: History

-The band's song "Magic Arrow" was featured in the television show Breaking Bad, in the episode "Caballo Sin Nombre", as well as in the TV series The Good Wife, in the episode "Bitcoin for Dummies".
-"Black Water" features on the soundtrack for the 2012 comedy, For a Good Time, Call..., as well Bottom of the World (2017) and in the TV series Russian Doll (2019).
+The band's song "Magic Arrow" was featured in the television show Breaking Bad, in the episode "Caballo Sin Nombre", as well as in the television series The Good Wife, in the episode "Bitcoin for Dummies".
+"Black Water" features on the soundtrack for the 2012 comedy, For a Good Time, Call..., as well Bottom of the World (2017), and in the television series Russian Doll (2019).
 Their song "Demon Host" was featured in the end credits to the 2013 film The Last Exorcism Part II, in Sarah Polley's documentary Stories We Tell (2012), and in the movie The Gambler (2014).